 - The remaining food residue is released from the large intestine through the anus as feces (or stool).

 The bacterial community in the colon is often referred to as the intestinal microbiome.
 Researchers are discovering that colon bacteria are very active.
 Many of them are beneficial.
 Some appear to be neutral and a few are harmful.
 In a healthy gut, the effects of the helpful bacteria overshadow the effects of the harmful ones.
 The study of gut bacteria is exciting because the bacteria may have profound effects on our lives and health.

 The large intestine is made of the ascending colon, the transverse colon, the descending colon, and the rectum.
 Most of the bacteria live in the three sections of the colon, which are collectively known as simply "the colon".

 The human body can’t digest soluble fiber.
 This doesn't mean that the fiber is useless, however.
 In fact, it has health benefits.
 It dissolves in the water present in the digestive tract, forming a gel.
 This gel lowers the level of LDL cholesterol (the so-called “bad” cholesterol) in the blood.
 It also lowers the blood sugar level.
 Another health benefit of soluble fiber is that it can be fermented by certain colon bacteria to produce butyric acid.

-Good sources of soluble fiber include barley, oatmeal, beans, peas, carrots, apples, and pears (not including the peel) and many other types of fruits and vegetables.
-The peels of fruits fruits and vegetables contain insoluble fiber.
+Good sources of soluble fiber include barley, oatmeal, beans, peas, carrots, apples, pears (not including the peel), and many other types of fruits and vegetables.
+The peels of fruits and vegetables contain insoluble fiber.
 The body can't digest this material.
 Like soluble fiber, however, it has benefits, including bulking up the stool and relieving constipation.